 Cool Ideas for Summer Living.
 When it’s hot in Provence and along the Côte d’Azur, lounging by the pool is tempting.
 Although it can be hard to get motivated, don’t let summer slip away without a dose of culture.
 The museums re-opened in May with new exhibitions.

 School’s Out and Lavender’s In.
 In “normal” times (and let’s hope they are back), July is the official start of the summer holidays in France as schools are on a two-month break and the festivals get underway.
-If you are in Provence, make sure to head to the lavender fields for a sensory immersion.
+If you are in Provence, head to the lavender fields for a sensory immersion.

 June 2021